International students returning to the US but below pre-COVID levels - ExBulletin

 We expect an increase after the pandemic, Matthew Lussenhop, an acting assistant secretary of state, told reporters.
 This annual increase shows that international students continue to value education in the US and remain committed to pursuing studies in the United States, he added.

 At least part of the increase is due to young students hoping to come to the US last year but delaying their plans due to the pandemic.
-However, there was a 68% increase in newly enrolled international students this year, a dramatic increase compared to last year’s 46% drop.
+However, there was a 68% increase in newly enrolled international students this year, a dramatic increase compared to previous years’ decline of 46%.

 For many schools, even a modest reversal is a relief.
 Over the summer, officials at U.S. universities worried that the delta variant would destroy any hope of a comeback.
 But for many people, that did not happen.

-In August, U.S. embassies and consulates in India reported that they had recently issued visas to a record 55,000 students even after starting the process two months late due to COVID-19.
-Embassies in China reportedly issued 85,000 student visas.
+In August, US embassies and consulates in India reported that they had issued visas to a record 55,000 students even after starting the process two months late due to COVID-19.

+Among them was Kedar Basatwar, who enrolled this fall in a graduate program in business analytics at Northeastern University in Boston, one of the nations’ most popular destinations for international students.
+The 24-year-old from Pune, India, stopped applying to American schools at the height of the pandemic because he wanted to make sure he could attend classes in person.

+My plan was always to come to the US because the opportunities after getting a master’s are so many more, Basatwar said.
+Also, obtaining a US visa is one of the greatest achievements we consider in India.

-At the University of Illinois at Urbana-Champaign, more than 10,000 international students enrolled this fall, almost offsetting a 28% drop from last year.
+At the University of Illinois at Urbana-Champaign, officials are seeing a return to normalcy for our international population, said Andy Borst, director of university admissions.
+The university enrolled more than 10,000 international students this fall, which almost offsets a 28% drop from last year.

-What we were seeing now is a return to normalcy for our international populations, said Andy Borst, director of university admissions at the university.
-The comeback is driven by young students, with those from India rising nearly 70% above pre-pandemic levels.

 We just had this repressed request, Borst said.
 Many Big Ten schools saw growth beyond what we expected.

-In some overseas big brand schools, enrollment returned to their 2019 figures.
-More than 17,000 international students enrolled at New York University this fall, 14% more than in 2019, according to school data.
+In some schools with big brands overseas, enrollments were back to their 2019 figures.

-At the University of Rochester, another major destination for international students in New York, enrollment abroad increased by 70% during 2019 levels, driven by a boom in graduate students, according to school data.
+At Rochester University in New York, enrollment from abroad increased by 70% compared to 2019 levels, driven by a boom in graduate students, according to school data.

-Most students were able to arrive on campus within the first few weeks of the semester, but many faced visa delays at U.S. embassies and consulates, not to mention costly flights and cancellations, said Jennifer Blask, head of universities for international admissions.

 The vast majority of American colleges returned to personal instruction by this fall, but not all international students are physically on campus.
-After spending the last few years in distance learning, many schools have continued to offer online courses for students abroad, allowing thousands to stay enrolled remotely.
+After spending the last few years in distance learning, many schools have continued to offer online courses for students abroad.

 Of all international students enrolled in American colleges this year, the survey found that about 65% were attending classes on campus.